ataiva-software/vertex/infrastructure/disaster-recovery/multi-region-disaster-recovery.md

 ### Scope

-This document covers disaster recovery procedures for the Eden DevOps Suite deployed across multiple AWS regions (us-east-1 and us-west-2).
+This document covers disaster recovery procedures for the Vertex DevOps Suite deployed across multiple AWS regions (us-east-1 and us-west-2).
 It includes:

 - Database recovery (PostgreSQL with bi-directional replication)
 - Cache recovery (Redis with active-active CRDT replication)